AQuaZar/kottans-backend/README.md

 ## 1 - Unix Shell

-Command line skills are usefull to operate with file directories, every action performed using GUI can be acomplished by line of code in CLI, this allows us to work faster and be ready to situation when graphical interface don't even exist.
+Command line skills are useful to operate with file directories, every action performed using GUI can be accomplished by line of code in CLI, this allows us to work faster and be ready to situation when graphical interface don't even exist.
 Also understanding of CLI is crucial to work with Git.
 Main shell tools that I've learned are:
 * directory navigating commands like: pwd, ls, cd, mkdir, mv;
 * files operating commands: touch, sort, uniq, grep, sed;